ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-hen sub­
-mitted to the fumes of ammonia.
+ted to the fumes of ammonia.
 —Prof. Wilder gives these short rules
 for action, in case of accident: For dust
 in the eyes, avoid rubbing, dash wafCi